 In our first year, we served 72 children.
 Enrollment has grown each year after that and in 2010, enrollment soared from 225 to 425 children.
 When we replicated our programs at PS 36 in 2012, enrollment doubled to 850 children.
 In 18 years, we have helped more than 10,000 disadvantaged children who were at high risk of reading failure to achieve substantial and lasting success through our powerful literacy-immersion programs.

 A Lifeline to Literacy

 Today the Reading Team is regarded as one of the most effective programs of its kind, a lifeline to literacy for the children of Central and West Harlem.
 Its focused programs serve 850 children every year from prekindergarten through fifth grade, measurably transforming their academic and life trajectories.

 Our programs have demonstrated such success that NY1 chose Maureen Rover as the “New Yorker of the Week” in May 2013!

 Supporting Children from Pre-K to 5th Grade

-Preschoolers come to the Reading Team from five neighborhood day care centers and Head Start programs.
+Preschoolers come to the Reading Team from seven neighborhood day care centers and Head Start programs.
 Teachers at 17 public, charter, parochial, and private elementary schools refer children in Grades K-5 to our After-School Program at our main site.
 Our School-Day Program at PS 36 serves the school's full population of children in prekindergarten through first grade.
 Our After-School Program at PS 36 serves the school's most academically vulnerable children in Grades K-5.